Madi Brooks' mother hopes new bill can help prevent others from meeting daughter's fate

 "A lot of times you send your kids to school and you believe that everything's going to be okay.
 I think that it just needs to be a constant reminder to just stay safe and watch out for your friends or your neighbor, or anyone around you."

 The bill will essentially ban anyone under the age of 21 from entering a bar.
-Before her death, the 19-year-old had a B.A.C.
-That was four times the legal limit.
+Before her death, the 19-year-old had a B.A.C. four times the legal limit.

 The event Wednesday evening hosted at the LSU Union Theater also featured Katie Koestner, who was one of the first people to speak out nationally about date rape.